bubsy07/Rossini/README.md

 Most were really small just needed nudging in the right direction.

-Help as couldnt see hamburger after set up , but it was same colour as background. used some code from stack overflow for flashing text

-media query.

 Online

-Used google also when i got stuck using examples from stackoverflow, w3schools and slack.
+Used google also when I got stuck using examples from stackoverflow, w3schools and slack.

 ## Testing

 Tested all ok on github and gitpod from pc to phone fully repsponsive.
 But when testing physically on ipad and iphone the contact image didnt look right.
 On android this works perfectly ok.
+Also run through autoprefixer css.

-This it's something to fix for a future release.
+This is something to fix for a future release.

 -------